vodenica/CMMS-HLF/01-chaincodes/02-operations/README.md

 cd /home/vodenica/go/src/github.com/hyperledger/caliper-benchmarks
 ```

-Go to the folder where workload files are stored and open the folder in IDE with command `code .`:
+Go to the folder where workload files are stored and open the folder in IDE with the command `code .`:

   ```bash
   cd /home/vodenica/go/src/github.com/hyperledger/caliper-benchmarks/benchmarks/samples/fabric/daily-ops-log